nmamano/nmamano-personal-site/blog/dfs/dfs.md

 ## Conclusions

-DFS is the footprint for many algorithms, from simple to .
+DFS has many uses.
 We showed how to make minor modifications to the DFS template to answer reachability and connectivity questions.

-If you know of other problems that can be solved with DFS, let me know!

 After DFS, the next algorithm to learn would be BFS (breath-first search).
 Like DFS, it can answer reachability questions.
 On top of that, it can also answer questions about distance in undirected graphs.